 In Liddle v Bristol City Council EWHC 3673 (QB) the claim by the estate of a deceased cyclist also failed.
 There were similar features of this case to Edwards in that historical aspects of the premises were considered in the judgment.
 The cyclist was cycling along Princes Wharf in Bristol when his tyre became stuck in the many rail tracks crossing the Wharf and he fell into the dock, suffering a head injury.
 His claim failed because the Judge considered that the risks such as the edge of the dock and rail tracks were obvious dangers for which no additional warning was needed.

-Along the same lines is the case of Price v Oxfordshire County Council - the final outcome of which is yet to be decided because HHJ Melissa Clarke allowed the defendant's appeal and remitted the case back to the County Court for trial.
+Along the same lines is the case of Price v Oxfordshire County Council where HHJ Melissa Clarke allowed the defendant's appeal and remitted the case back to the County Court for trial.
 The claimant in that case was cycling after sundown along a pavement which was a shared path for pedestrians and cyclists.
 There was a grey signpost in the middle of the pavement on the solid white line which separated the pedestrian and cycle paths.
 The signpost had a roundabout sign and a light to illuminate that sign for traffic approaching from the other direction.
 This is an image of a signpost on the cycle path alongside Black Bourton Road.

 At first instance the judge found the defendant Council liable to the degree of one-third and the claimant cyclist liable to the degree of two thirds.